electron-react-boilerplate/electron-react-boilerplate/.erb/tooling/README.md

 linked root dependency without testing that resolution.

-`.erb/scripts/register.cjs`, webpack, ESLint, and Jest resolve their tools from this package explicitly. `npm exec tsc -- --noEmit` uses the root TypeScript 7 compiler and checks both application and webpack configuration code.
+`.erb/scripts/register.cjs`, webpack, ESLint, and Jest resolve their tools from this package explicitly. `npm run typecheck` uses the root TypeScript 7 compiler and checks the main, renderer, tooling, and test environments.
+See [TYPESCRIPT.md](TYPESCRIPT.md) for the configuration boundaries.

 To update tooling, run `npm --prefix .erb/tooling update` and commit its lockfile.
 Move the tools back to the root when their compiler API supports TypeScript 7.